dotnet/docs/docs/core/tools/csproj.md

 ### Properties per attribute

-Each attribute has a property that control it's content and one to disable it's generation as follow :
+Each attribute has a property that control it's content and another to disable it's generation as follow :

 | Attribute                                                      | Property               | Property to disable                             |
 |----------------------------------------------------------------|------------------------|-------------------------------------------------|